 We have made a number of provisions to make it easier for disabled clients wishing to use our services and/or access our premises.
 Further information on our facilities is available upon request or can be viewed on our website www.trethowans.com.
 If you have a particular disability or requirement that you feel we should be aware of, please contact us in advance of any appointment, and we will do what we can to ensure that appropriate arrangements are made.

 As a firm we are committed to providing the highest quality of service and, to this end, we comply with professional standards for solicitors.
 As part of the compliance process our performance is monitored and client files, which may include yours, are randomly selected for inspection by independent auditors from time to time.
 We reserve the right to allow your file to be audited in this way.
 The audit process is both privileged and confidential.

-13 COMMISSION, INTEREST, INVESTMENT AND REGULATION OF INSURANCE MEDIATION AND OTHER ACTIVITIES
+13 COMMISSION, INTEREST, INVESTMENT AND REGULATION OF INSURANCE DISTRIBUTION AND OTHER ACTIVITIES

 13.1 We will account to you for any commissions earned on investments.

 13.2 Client money paid to us will be held in a separately designated client bank account subject to the provisions of the Solicitors’ Accounts Rules.
 For a copy of our policy on the payment of interest on client account monies please go to our website at www.trethowans.com.

 13.3 Trethowans is not authorised by the Financial Conduct Authority.
 However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, arranging and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority (SRA).
 The register can be accessed via the Financial Conduct Authority website at https://register.fca.org.uk